Ras el hanout, is a versatile and beautifully fragrant Moroccan spice blend commonly used in Moroccan cuisine.

 • Preheat oven to 150 C (300 F)

 • Place all the ingredients in a baking sheet, except the cinnamon stick, whole nutmeg and dried roses.
-Place in the oven for 15 minutes giving it a good stir occasionally.
+Place in the oven for 15 minutes stirring occasionally.

-• Transfer the roasted spices, about 10 gratings of nutmeg and the dried rose petals in a grinder or a food processor.
+• Transfer the roasted spices, about 10 gratings of nutmeg, the cinnamon stick, the dried rose petals in a grinder or a food processor.
 Process until the spices are finely ground.
 Sift the spice blend through a fine sieve and discard what's left in the sieve.
 Store in a closed jar and keep for up to 3 years.

 • To make a 'quick' ras el hanout blend, use already ground spices (1 teaspoon each) and mix them together.